yaxche-io/quarkus-vertx-chat/README.md

 # quarkus-vertx-chat

+Updating this for latest Quarkus + Vertx integration libraries using Mutiny see [Continuum - Quarkus](https://quarkus.io/vision/continuum)

 A rudimentary messaging application showcasing Quarkus, Vert.x, Reactive Streams and server-sent events (SSE).

 For some more backround be sure to read the associated [article](https://quad.team/blog/messaging-with-quarkus-and-vertx).